Part 2: Interactive spare parts catalog - an end to manual data

 Save time and effort with the interactive spare parts catalog

-Digital spare parts catalogs bring numerous efficiency benefits and increase the transparency of spare parts information.
+Digital spare parts catalogs bring a lot of benefits and increase the transparency of spare parts information.
 This makes operators' work easier and allows them to offer even better service.

 Manufacturers and operators of machines and systems who previously created spare parts catalogs manually can finally leave tedious work steps behind.
-This gives them time to focus on their core tasks, further digitize service or realize new business models.
+This gives them more time to focus on their core tasks, further digitalize their services, or realize new business models.